Kronuz/Xapiand/docs/_docs/modifying.md

 PUT /customer/1?pretty

 {
-  "name": "Jane Doe",
+  "name": "Johnny Doe",
-  "age": 20
+  "age": 17
 }
 ```
 {% endcapture %}
 {% include curl.html req=req %}

-This example shows how to update our previous document (ID of 1) by changing
+This example shows how to update our previous document (ID of `1`) by changing
 the name field to "John Doe" and at the same time add a gender field to it:

 {% capture req %}